Canon 2000D vs Fujifilm X-A1

 - More heavily discounted: Has been around for much longer (launched in September 2013).

-If the number of relative strengths (bullet points above) is taken as a guide, the X-A1 emerges as the winner of the match-up (8 : 5 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the X-A1 is the clear winner of the contest (9 : 5 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 2000D and the X-A1 in practical situations.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the 2000D and the X-A1 in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.

 Expert reviews: Canon 2000D vs Fujifilm X-A1